-Best Overall: Callaway SuperSoft Golf Balls

 A multi-piece golf ball offers more complexity for advanced golfers.
 A softer cover with a multi-piece core improves distance and creates higher rates of spin.
 For golfers looking to shape their shots, multi-piece construction also provides the ability to maximize control.

 The same holds true around the green where a top-flight golf ball can offer touch to nestle the ball near the cup.

 Questions & Answers

-Does the golf ball have an effect on my game?
+Do the golf balls have an effect on my game?

 Yes, a golf ball can have a huge effect on your game.
 There are two areas where a new golf ball can dramatically alter your game.
 The first is through additional distance.
 Since most golf balls feature a core that adds carry and speed to your shots, a new golf ball can extend your game from the tee box.

 Women’s golf balls can go farther when compared to other similar balls.
 While no two golfers are created equal, the same holds true for different styles of balls.
 The ball’s dimple design, core, and material quality all affect its overall performance.